johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 - The stimulation of the well can be simplified into two primary components, the fluid pumped and the proppant (sand) pumped.
 It can be thought of in this context: the fluid creates the fractures (surface area), and the sand/proppant keeps those fractures open as pressure declines (maintaining surface area as drainage area over time).

 #### Production Table (Time-Series)
 Wells produce oil, water, and gas over time.
 This is our time-series data, which is why it is held in a separate table.
 Each of our wells has an entry for every month it produced, making is significantly larger at around 1.1 million rows.
-This table contains the UWI, the time stamp, <ins> the number of days that well actually flowed for that month </ins>, and the coinciding volumes for oil/water/gas.
+This table contains the UWI, the time stamp, the number of days that well actually flowed for that month , and the coinciding volumes for oil/water/gas.

 <p align="center">
   <img src="/images/SQL/prod_table.PNG?raw=true height = "40%" width = "40%"">